aosabook/500lines/contingent/contingent.markdown

-With these considerations in mind, let’s return to the `Graph` class, examining its design and implmentation to see the interplay between data structures and class interfaces.
+With these considerations in mind, let’s return to the `Graph` class, examining its design and implementation to see the interplay between data structures and class interfaces.
 When a new `Graph` instance is constructed, a pair of dictionaries has already been built